pperdomo/presentation/presentation.md

 % July 22, 2015

 ###Sports in the World
-1. First popular sports
+1. popular sports
-2. Second viewer stats
+2. viewer stats

 ###Sports in the USA
-1. First Stats of big sports
+1. Stats of big sports
-2. Second compare to men's soccer
+2. compare to men's soccer
-3. Third compare to women's soccer
+3. compare to women's soccer

 ###Why no love?
-1. First stats of uswnt success
+1. stats of uswnt success
-	1. Alpha UNC women's success
+	1. UNC women's success
 2. Second stats of unfairness
-	1. Alpha discrepancy in pay
+	1. discrepancy in pay

 ###Minimal Change
-1. First Sports Illustrated covers
+1. Sports Illustrated covers
-2. Second Alex Morgan FIFA cover
+2. Alex Morgan FIFA cover
-3. Third Tape parade
+3. Tape parade
-4. Fourth show appearances
+4. show appearances

 ###Short or Long term?
-1. First stats on young athletes
+1. stats on young athletes
-2. Second not a phase
+2. not a phase

 ###Solutions?
-1. First deserved support
+1. deserved support